emmahewson/island-bees/README.md

 ### Testing & Bugs

-The full test results and details of bugs and their fixes can be found in the [TESTING document](TESTING.md)
+The site has been thoroughly tested using both automated and manual testing as well as validation for code, performance & accessibility full test results and details of bugs and their fixes can be found in the [TESTING document](TESTING.md)

 - - -